-Pursuant to 19 CFR 351.414(c)(1), the Department calculates weighted-average dumping margins by comparing weighted-average NVs to weighted-average export prices (EPs) (or CEPs) (i.e., the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
-In less-than-fair-value investigations, the Department examines whether to compare weighted-average NVs with the EPs (or CEPs) of individual sales (i.e., the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(1)(B) of the Act.
-Although section 777A(d)(1)(B) of the Act does not strictly govern the Department's examination of this question in the context of administrative reviews, the Department nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in less-than-fair-value investigations.4
+Pursuant to 19 CFR 351.414(c)(1), Commerce calculates weighted-average dumping margins by comparing weighted-average NVs to weighted-average export prices (EPs) (or CEPs) (i.e., the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
+In less-than-fair-value investigations, Commerce examines whether to compare weighted-average NVs with the EPs (or CEPs) of individual sales (i.e., the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(1)(B) of the Act.
+Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in less-than-fair-value investigations.5

-In certain investigations, the Department applied a "differential pricing" analysis for determining whether application of the average-to-transaction method is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and section 777A(d)(1)(B) of the Act.5 The Department finds that the differential pricing analysis used in certain investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
-The Department will continue to develop its approach in this area based on comments received in this and other proceedings, and on the Department's additional experience with addressing the potential masking of dumping that can occur when the Department uses the average-to-average method in calculating a respondent's weighted-average dumping margin.
+In certain investigations, Commerce applied a "differential pricing" analysis for determining whether application of the average-to-transaction method is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and section 777A(d)(1)(B) of the Act.6 Commerce finds that the differential pricing analysis used in certain investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
+Commerce will continue to develop its approach in this area based on comments received in this and other proceedings, and on Commerce's additional experience with addressing the potential masking of dumping that can occur when Commerce uses the average-to-average method in calculating a respondent's weighted-average dumping margin.